 Also wait until spring, and then stake the trees that need to be straightened.
 Be sure to use a protective piece of hose over the wire around the trunk to prevent stripping the bark.
 Shrubs can be gently staked and tied up with string until after they bloom in spring, then pruned.

 Broken off branches of early bloomers like forsythia and cherry can be brought indoors now and forced into bloom, however later blooming varieties like dogwood and crabapple will be less successful this early in the season.

 For seriously damaged trees, call a Certified Arborist to assess the damage and the tree's future growth potential.
 Don't let just anyone with a power saw hack away at your storm damage.

 A properly trained arborist can often salvage a hurt tree.
 Also dangerous trees and limbs can be identified and corrected.
 Sometimes a tree that looks like a goner can be helped by bracing or wiring, especially high in the crown.
 Expert pruning can restore the center of gravity to an unbalanced tree, or lighten the load so it will better withstand the next storm.

-So what is a groaning gardener to do when viewing the tree and shrub breakage after a really heavy snowstorm (as was the case in February 2013)?
-One can ponder the cleanup required OR one can Celebrate Valentine's Day!
+So what is a groaning gardener to do when viewing the tree and shrub breakage after a really heavy snowstorm?
+One can ponder the cleanup required OR one can celebrate the many (albeit minor) holidays of winter!